lammps/lammps/doc/src/Developer_utils.rst

 tasks that are required repeatedly throughout the LAMMPS code like reading or writing to files with error checking or translation of strings into specific types of numbers with checking for validity.
-This reduces redundant implementations and encourages consistent behavior.
+This reduces redundant implementations and encourages consistent behavior and thus has some overlap with the :doc:`"platform" sub-namespace
+<Developer_platform>`.

 I/O with status check and similar functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^